Wage Theft, The $50 Billion Crime Against Workers

 Some states stand out in the battle against wage theft.

 When it comes to battling wage theft, one state stands out above the rest.
-New York has secured more than $11 billion in wage theft recoveries between 2000-2020.
+New York has secured more than $21 billion in corporate penalties between 2000-2020.
 In cases against financial institutions and international banks, New York’s Department of Financial Services has secured major settlements for workers, according to research by Good Jobs First.

 Only four other states have recovered more than $100 million in wage theft cases.
 California posted around $1 billion in wage theft cases over a two-decade period, while Arizona reported $665 million, Texas recovered $632 million, and New Jersey secured $339 million.